trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - Sets the maximum number of rows read in a batch.
 The equivalent catalog session property is ``parquet_max_read_block_row_count``.
       - ``8192``
-    * - ``parquet.optimized-reader.enabled``
-      - Specifies whether batched column readers are used when reading Parquet files for improved performance.
-Set this property to ``false`` to disable the optimized parquet reader by default.
-The equivalent catalog session property is ``parquet_optimized_reader_enabled``.
-      - ``true``
-    * - ``parquet.optimized-nested-reader.enabled``
-      - Specifies whether batched column readers are used when reading ARRAY, MAP, and ROW types from Parquet files for improved performance.
-Set this property to ``false`` to disable the optimized parquet reader by default for structural data types.
-The equivalent catalog session property is ``parquet_optimized_nested_reader_enabled``.
-      - ``true``
     * - ``parquet.use-column-index``
       - Skip reading Parquet pages by using Parquet column indices.
 The equivalent catalog session property is ``parquet_use_column_index``.